Garmin Montana 680 Review

 $550 is expensive and one of the downsides of this device.
-Even though it has many great features, it wasn't that much different than the Oregon 600t or GPS MAP 64s.
-Overall a great unit with a very high price tag.
+Even though it has many great features, it doesn't have that many more features than many of the more reasonably priced units.
+Overall, it's a great unit with a very high price tag.

 The Montana 680 is a powerful handheld device.
-It scored high in all categories but lost points for its large design.
+It scored high in all categories but lost points for its large design and high price tag.